Albuquerque Job Corps Center is Reopened and Ready to Transform Lives

 About Aleut-Odle Training & Development

-Aleut-Odle Training & Development (AOTD) is a Small Business Administration (SBA) approved mentor-protégé agreement between Aleut Operations, LLC, a Small Business Administration (SBA) certified 8(a) program participant and Small Disadvantaged Business, and Odle Management Group, LLC.
+Aleut-Odle Training & Development (AOTD) is a Small Business Administration (SBA) approved mentor-protégé agreement between Aleut Operations, LLC, a SBA certified 8(a) program participant and Small Disadvantaged Business, and Odle Management Group, LLC.
 AOTD specializes in career training and job placement support managing Job Corps Centers for the U.S. Department of Labor (DOL).
 Currently, AOTD operates the Albuquerque, N.M.
 Job Corps campus, as well as the Paul Simon Job Corps campus in Chicago, Ill. (as of May 1, 2022).

 About Aleut